gderkintis/rf-bridge/README.md

   - CC1101 parameter configuration (Frequency, Bandwidth, Data Rate).
   - Over-the-Air (OTA) firmware updates.
 - **Real-time Updates:** Uses WebSockets to provide instant status updates to the UI without needing to refresh the page.
-- **Persistent Storage:** All WiFi credentials and RF mappings are saved to EEPROM, surviving reboots.
+- **Persistent Storage:** All WiFi credentials and RF mappings are saved to LittleFS as JSON files, surviving reboots and providing better reliability and scalability than traditional EEPROM.
 - **Serial Console:** A command-line interface for debugging and manual control.

 ## Hardware Requirements